Zvjezdan Cvetković

-Zvjezdan Cvetković (18 April 1960 – 27 February 2017) was a Croatian football manager and player.
+Zvjezdan Cvetković (18 April 1960 – 27 February 2017) was a Croatian and Yugoslav football manager and player.

 International career

 He made his debut for Yugoslavia in a November 1982 European Championship qualification match away against Bulgaria, coming on as a 69th-minute substitute for Slavoljub Nikolić, and earned a total of 9 caps, scoring 1 goal.
 His final international was an August 1987 friendly against the Soviet Union.

 Personal life

-His younger brother Borislav Cvetković was also Yugoslavian national team player.
+His younger brother Borislav Cvetković was also Yugoslavia national team player.

 Death

-Cvetković was found dead in his garage in Kostanjevac, Zagreb, in February 2017.
+Cvetković was found dead in his garage in Kostanjevec, Maksimir, Zagreb, in February 2017.
 According to unofficial information, he died of natural causes.